 - Adrenal Health blend (contains ashwagandha, schisandra and rhodiola) – get it here

-- maca capsules – get it here
+- maca capsules (yellow maca is considered best for general hormone support) – get it here

 - reishi supplement – available here

 Another simple and delicious way to enjoy the health benefits of adaptogenic herbs is to add them to a hormone-balancing smoothie.